adrianrs-goetia/go-dotter/gamedesign.md

 #### Jump
 A small jump giving the player a second in the air.
 Not meant for major traversals, but to allow for the player to gain the in-air state.
 Modifying their existing mechanics.

+After parrying a Light_Dynamic projectile, then the player will be able to utilize it for a double jump.

 #### Slice Attack
 Swing your massive half scissor, damaging any enemy in front of you as well as cutting up projectiles for additional seameter. \
 Attacking projectiles;